 It’s 2022, so these days, it’s not earthshaking to hear that the shop down the road invested in an automated shuttle table for their laser, a new software package for tracking inventory, or a cobot that’s capable of picking and placing tasks as well as welding.
-Automation’s growing popularity isn’t new news anymore; instead, the talk of the town is how easy it is to use and implement.
+Automation’s growing popularity isn’t news anymore; instead, the talk of the town is how easy it is to use and implement.

-The rise of easy-to-use and implement automation is a long story in the making.
+The rise of easy-to-use and easy-to-implement automation is a long story in the making.
 Automation companies have been entrenched in the development of user-friendly products, be it for traditional industrial robots, cobots or software, for some time now.
 To understand the market conditions that justified the R&D to launch it, Josh Leath, senior product manager at Yaskawa, sets the stage with a caveat.

 “’User friendly’ is fairly subjective, especially over the past 40 years,” he says.
 “It could be on multiple aspects of capital equipment that can be simplified – from planning and setup to programming, operating and maintaining.”